rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 - can scale bootanimations to the desired resolution and fps

 ## Requirements
+Ensure that these dependencies are installed in your environment though script will try to install the dependencies if it finds any of them Missing.
 - **FFmpeg**: Used for extracting frames from the video.
 - **Zip**: Used for creating the `bootanimation.zip`.
 - **yt-dlp**: Download YouTube videos (if selected as input).